Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 In IPNS mode, the role of ^ is intersection.

-A point is a sphere with 0 radius, so the properties are similar.
+A point is created only with one method.

 As example, a circle uses all 2-blades, array elements 6...15, wheres as dual representation (OPNS) it uses all 3-blades, array elements 16...25.